-LatLong-XYZ.py : Converts cubes of latitude-longitude format into XY format.
+LatLong-XYZ.py : Crudely converts cubes of latitude-longitude format into XY format (see better versions above).

 DeGuass.py : Removes a Gaussian function.
 User can specify input parameters or allow them to vary (chi-squared minimization), e.g. center coordinates, FWHM, peak value.
 Works on multiple channels in 3D data cubes.

-DeGuass_2D,py : Ony works on 2D data but can also iteratively fit ellipticity and position angle.
+DeGuass_2D,py : Ony works on 2D data but can also (unlike DeGauss.py) iteratively fit ellipticity and position angle.

 BlankFits.py : Creates a blank FITS file with the same header information as another.

 FRELLED : 3D FITS viewer.
-Doea ALL of the things !
+Does ALL of the things !